By ROSHAN THIRAN

 This will surely be the year for entrepreneurs to become globally competitive.
 Globalisation today means that anyone anywhere, with access to a PC and the Web, can create and run a global business with minimal capital.

 Products can be shipped anywhere in the world.
-With marketing costs spiraling close to zero, thanks to the Internet, and new high-tech supply chains linking everyone across the planet, we can reach any audience quickly and easily.
+With marketing costs spiralling close to zero, thanks to the Internet, and new high-tech supply chains linking everyone across the planet, we can reach any audience quickly and easily.
 Telekom Malaysia’s high-speed broadband roll-out in 2010 will accelerate this here.

 Big businesses has to be aware that an individual can become a competitor overnight as Amazon, Google and other start-ups have demonstrated in the United States.
 This year will see more talented Malaysians deciding to set up their own shops, possibly even overpowering the big boys in years to come.